ak-rahul/Steganography-Project/README.md

 ## 📖 Overview

-**Steganography Pro** is a modern, feature-rich desktop application for hiding secret messages inside images using advanced steganographic techniques.
+**Steganography-Project** is a modern, feature-rich desktop application for hiding secret messages inside images using advanced steganographic techniques.
 Built with Python and PyQt6, it features a beautiful Windows 11 Fluent Design interface and implements multiple steganography algorithms with AES-256 encryption for maximum security.

 ### What is Steganography?